The poster session will be available from Monday to Thursday from 8:00 a.m. to 6:00 p.m.

 • Eero Vesaoja, Fortum, FI

-• Gunjan Indauliya, Women in Nuclear YG
+• Keziah Garba, Women in Nuclear YG

 Cogeneration and simultaneous production of electricity and useful heat (or other forms of energy) improves the overall efficiency of energy use and offers several advantages, such as reducing greenhouse gas emissions, reducing the use of fossil fuels and enhancing energy security.
 Collaboration with energy intensive end-users.
 Cross-sectoral industrial cooperation for secure, reliable and affordable energy.